 Spheron GPU Catalog

-24GB GDDR6X Ada Lovelace, the cheapest way to run 7B LLMs in the cloud.
+24GB GDDR6X Ada Lovelace with 4th gen Tensor Cores.
+The cheapest RTX 4090 GPU rentals for running 7B LLMs in the cloud.

 At a glance

-You can rent an NVIDIA RTX 4090 on Spheron starting at $0.79/hr per GPU per hour on dedicated (99.99% SLA, non-interruptible), with spot instances cheaper still.
+You can rent an NVIDIA RTX 4090 on Spheron starting at $0.65/hr per GPU per hour, the lowest live marketplace rate.
 Per-minute billing, no contracts, deployed in under 2 minutes across data center partners in multiple regions.
 The RTX 4090 ships with 24GB GDDR6X, 16,384 CUDA cores, and 4th gen Tensor Cores, giving you the best dollar-per-hour for 7B model inference, LoRA fine-tuning, Stable Diffusion image generation, and general AI prototyping.
 Good fit for startups, solo developers, and machine learning practitioners who don't need H100-class memory or NVLink interconnect.

 GPU ArchitectureNVIDIA Ada Lovelace